scarabx/lorien-legacies-1.20.1/README.md

 Superhuman abilities bestowed by the lifeforce (The Entity) of the destroyed planet, Lorien.

-When the player is stressed because of low health, drowning, getting poisoned, getting surrounded by enemies or losing a pet, there is a 33% chance that a random Legacy will be bestowed upon the player.
+Stress points increase by one by hitting hostiles or by being hit by hostiles.
+There is a 33% chance that a random Legacy will be bestowed upon the player.
 A 5 minute cooldown before you can get another Legacy is activated after Legacy Bestowal.

 Stress is accumulative and Legacy Bestowal only happens 33% of the time when stress points reach 100 or more.
-Stress decreases when sleeping, eating, being safe and at full health.
 Stress resets on death or when reaching a maximum of 150.

 **Legacy abilities are triggered with a radial menu which is opened with R key.
 Radial Menu pages are cycled with shift key while the radial menu is open.** Fireball and Iceball Throwing, Sturma Lightning Strike and Telekinesis Push, Pull and Move are activated by the radial menu and triggered by left-click (Fireball, Iceball and Sturma Lightning Strike) or right-click (Telekinesis Pull and Push). **Right-click and left-click abilities automatically cancel each other out when selected.
 Non right-click and left-click abilities can be used simultaneously and right-click and left-click abilities can also be used simultaneously.**